Residential Real Estate Contracts in Texas: The Value of Special Provisions

 Some creative transactions involve transferring title to a lien-encumbered property without prior lender approval.
 A seller proposing such a transaction should want to insure that the buyer is fully informed (in writing and in advance) as to potential consequences of the due-on-sale clause.

-(1) the seller’s deed of trust contains a due-on-sale clause that permits the lienholder to accelerate the existing loan if title is transferred without consent; and
+A careful investor-seller should want a special provision notifying the buyer that (1) the seller’s deed of trust contains a due-on-sale clause that permits the lienholder to accelerate the existing loan if title is transferred without consent; and (2) in the event of acceleration there may be only a short time in which to pay the accelerated note before the property is foreclosed.

-These advisories would be in addition to statutory seven-day notice-to-buyer requirements contained in Property Code Section 5.016.
+These custom advisories would be in addition to statutory seven-day notice-to-buyer requirements contained in Property Code Section 5.016.

 Limiting Survival of Contract Provisions